Updated: May 29, 2022

 Running payroll is one of the most important parts of running a business.
 Maybe your company has worked with one payroll provider for years.
 And you've enjoyed the advantages of working with a smaller payroll company such as personal, one-on-one customer service, cost-saving benefits, and expert guidance to keep your business compliant.
 Your payroll is always accurate and always on time.
 When your payroll company is sold to a larger brand, the new company promises bigger benefits for your business and your employees.
 But things begin to change.
 And bigger isn’t looking better.
-Here are a few signs it may be time to start looking for a different payroll provider.

 Customer Service Fails

 Is your new payroll company treating you like a number?
 Do the new customer service reps lack experience, knowledge -- and enthusiasm?
 Are you waiting on hold for long periods to get help?
 If so, there’s not only a serious customer service issue, but your payroll company is also holding your business back.
 Your customer service team should promptly address your needs with ease and communicate with you directly throughout the process.
 They should get you.

 Not on Top of Compliance Requirements

 Does your payroll provider overlook compliance requirements specific to your business and your industry?
 Or lacks the resources to keep up with new and changing laws and regulations related to employment, taxes, and healthcare?
 If so, your business is at risk for hefty fines and penalties.